LOGISTICS FOR COMMENCEMENT WEEKEND – May 16-18, 2014

-Dean Stephen W. Bosworth and the faculty and staff of The Fletcher School cordially invite you and your guests to the annual Commencement Weekend exercises and events of the Fletcher School to be held from May 17-19, 2013.
+Dean James Stavridis and the faculty and staff of the Fletcher School cordially invite all members of the Fletcher community and their guests to the annual Commencement Weekend exercises and associated events to be held from May 16-18, 2014.

 The Fletcher Class Day Ceremony